 - Villainous characters exploit social media to target people or make them unhappy via cyberbullying or catfishing.
 The ease of anonymity online makes this easy.

 Subtrope of New Media Are Evil and New Technology is Evil, and supertrope to Social Media Before Reason.
 Compare Instant Humiliation: Just Add YouTube!, if viral videos are portrayed in a negative light, and Dating Service Disaster if the focus is on dating sites such as Tinder.
-Can overlap with tropes like Acquired Situational Narcissism and Social Climber if the story focuses on an individual.
-Shallow News Site Satire is another related trope.
+Can overlap with tropes like Acquired Situational Narcissism and Social Climber if the story focuses on an individual, and such apps may be run by less-than-moral Tech Bros.
+Shallow News Site Satire and Bad Influencer are related tropes.
+Internet Safety Aesop is associated with this since it teaches users how to be safe online and how to maintain your privacy.

 - In Amazing Fantasy, the Prowler tracks Peter down when people snapped photos of him eating with Izuku and posted them online, allowing her to ambush and nearly kill him.
 Izuku is wary of doing anything traceable online from then on, choosing to buy things with cash in-person than risk creating any other trails to his mentor.